Reverse Osmosis can be better understood by first understanding osmosis.

 The purity of reverse osmosis product water is much higher than the purity of the feed water.

-How Residential Reverse Osmosis System Works?
+How does Residential Reverse Osmosis System Works?

 Clean water passes through and impurities that are too big to pass through the membrane are left behind and flushed away.